Killer (Adamski song): Certifications

+Release history

 Seal version

-In 1991, Seal rerecorded "Killer" for his debut album, Seal, produced by Trevor Horn.
-Seal's version reached number eight in the United Kingdom, number 100 on the US Billboard Hot 100, and number nine on the US Billboard Hot Dance Club Play chart with a remix by William Orbit.
+In 1991, Seal re-recorded "Killer" for his debut album, Seal (1991), produced by Trevor Horn.
+Seal's version, released in November 1991 by ZTT Records, reached number eight in the United Kingdom, number 100 on the US Billboard Hot 100, and number nine on the US Billboard Hot Dance Club Play chart with a remix by William Orbit.

 The music video for Seal's version was produced and directed by Don Searll, and used computer-generated science-fiction themed imagery, largely built around a partial re-creation of the M. C. Escher print Another World.
 The song won British Video of the Year at the 1992 Brit Awards.

 A new single release of "Killer", containing new remixes of both this and another Seal hit, "Crazy", was released in January 2005.
 This brought the single back to the Billboard Hot Dance Club Play chart, where it reached number one.